GilOliveira/schemadotorg/modules/schemadotorg_jsonapi/README.md

 - Automatically enable Schema.org properties for JSON:API endpoints.
 - Automatically rename JSON:API entity and field names to use corresponding Schema.org types and properties.
-- Add JSON:API column with links to the Schema.org mappings admin page.
+- Adds a JSON:API column with links to the Schema.org mappings admin page.
   (/admin/config/search/schemadotorg)